olibartfast/object-detection-inference/README.md

 #### Optional Parameters

-- `[--config=<path/to/model/config>]`: (Optional) Specifies the path to the model configuration file.
-This file contains the model architecture and other configurations necessary for setting up the inference.
-This parameter is primarily needed if the model is from the OpenVINO backend.

 - `[--min_confidence=<confidence value>]`: (Optional) Sets the minimum confidence threshold for detections.
 Detections with a confidence score below this value will be discarded.
 The default value is `0.25`.

 - `[--use-gpu]`: (Optional) Activates GPU support for inference.
 This can significantly speed up the inference process if a compatible GPU is available.